These are the questions asked during Patch Management Training

 Why are dynamic custom groups not always available?
 Dynamic custom groups are evaluated on the client side during deployment based on the criteria you have defined.

-In previous versions of DC, when selecting targeting computers under "Define Target" to install software/ patches you were able to see a list of all computers and check mark each device.
+In previous versions of Endpoint Central, when selecting targeting computers under "Define Target" to install software/ patches you were able to see a list of all computers and check mark each device.
 Now it seems as if you select "computers" you have to type each device's computer name.
 Is there a way to have the previous layout?
 The new UI is developed based on the usage.
 When you have more number of computers, you can move it to a group or an OU and add them as target

 Can you disable windows automatic updates?Yes, under Patch Mgmt->Disable Automatic Updates, choose templates and disable